SunsetMkt/Blog-hugo/README.md

 hugo --minify --gc
 ```

+## Compatibility notes

+This blog is migrated from Jekyll with `/article/:slug/` URL pattern.
+The migrated slugs are defined explicitly in the front matter.

 ## Hugo Theme Stack Starter Template

 This is a quick start template for [Hugo theme Stack](https://github.com/CaiJimmy/hugo-theme-stack).
 It uses [Hugo modules](https://gohugo.io/hugo-modules/) feature to load the theme.